AHSRobotics20XX/ADBTool/README.md

 This tool is a custom windows application to help with android ADB commands.

-- Note: Can only pull files from a directory.
+- Note: This tool is specific to Robotics.

 It works with both USB and WiFi devices.